rauchrob/puppet-kallithea/README.md

 #### Define `kallithea::package`

-This define lets install addons for Kallithea by installing additional Python packages into Kallitheas virtualenv.
+This define lets install add ons for Kallithea by installing additional Python packages into Kallitheas virtualenv.

 ##### Parameters